 We will continue to work closely with Advisory Groups and Committees and provide every opportunity for members of the community to provide feedback on issues and concerns directly to Council.
 Groups and Committees encompass a variety of cultures and diversity, ranging from seniors to youth.
-Community consultation projects will continue to be tailored The Palmerston Library will continue to offer Drag to ensure feedback from residents is received in a timely and effective manner, directly assisting Council's planning and decision-making processes.
+Community consultation projects will continue to be tailored timely and effective manner, directly assisting Council's planning and decision-making processes.